The 4th Annual JMU Horn Society Century

 Why?
-As members of both the JMU and Harrisonburg communities, we are eager to use our collective efforts in a healthy activity (running!) to raise awareness and funds for the Harrisonburg Schools Food Backpack Program, and our annual Guest Artist Series.
+As members of both the JMU and Harrisonburg communities, we are eager to use our collective efforts in a healthy activity (running!) to raise awareness and funds for Any Given Child Harrisonburg, and our annual Guest Artist Series.

 Our Guest Series brings performers and teachers of national and international acclaim to JMU for horn recitals, masterclasses, and other guest presentations.
-Past Guest Artists have included: William Caballero (Principal Horn, Pittsburgh Symphony), Andrew Pelletier (Soloist and Horn Professor at BGSU), Douglas Hill (Emeritus Professor, University of Wisconsin - Madison), Zachary Smith (Associate Principal horn, Pittsburgh Symphony), Shawn Hagen (Peabody Conservatory), Dan Wions (Principal Horn, Pennsylvania Ballet), and Abel Pereira (Principal Horn, National Symphony).
+Past Guest Artists have included: Kateřina Javůrková (Czech Philharmonic), Austin Larson (Baltimore Symphony), Jonas Thoms (West Virginia University), William Caballero (Principal Horn, Pittsburgh Symphony), Andrew Pelletier (Soloist and Horn Professor at BGSU), Douglas Hill (Emeritus Professor, University of Wisconsin - Madison), Zachary Smith (Associate Principal horn, Pittsburgh Symphony), Shawn Hagen (Peabody Conservatory), Dan Wions (Principal Horn, Pennsylvania Ballet), and Abel Pereira (Principal Horn, National Symphony).

 On Sunday, May 1st, 2016, the JMU Horn Society ran 100 Miles and raised funds for The Mercy House and our Guest Artist Fund!
 Thank you to all who supported our event!